aws-neuron/aws-neuron-sdk/release-notes/neuron1/prev/rn.rst

 improves :ref:`tools <neuron-tools>`, adds support for additional :ref:`operators <neuron-supported-operators>`, improves :ref:`performance <appnote-performance-benchmark>` (Up to 20% additional throughput and up to 25% lower latency), and reduces model loading times.
-It also simplifies :ref:`Neuron installation steps <neuron-install-guide>`, and improves the user experience of :ref:`container creation and deployment <neuron-containers>`.
+It also simplifies :ref:`Neuron installation steps <install-guide-index>`, and improves the user experience of :ref:`container creation and deployment <neuron-containers>`.
 In addition it includes bug fixes, new :ref:`application notes <neuron-appnotes>`, updated :ref:`tutorials <neuron-tutorials>`, and announcements of software :ref:`deprecation <software-deprecation>` and :ref:`maintenance <software-maintenance>`.